 The 2027 pension IHT reform — what you need to know.

-The government has proposed that from April 2027, unused DC pension funds will be included in the estate for inheritance tax purposes.
-If legislated, this removes one of the most significant tax advantages pensions currently hold.
+From 6 April 2027, unused DC pension funds will be included in the estate for inheritance tax purposes.
+The change is confirmed in legislation and removes one of the most significant tax advantages pensions currently hold.

-- ▸Under current rules, DC pensions sit outside the estate for IHT.
+- ▸Under current rules (until 5 April 2027), DC pensions sit outside the estate for IHT.
 A pension pot of any size passes to beneficiaries without triggering the 40% IHT charge.

-- ▸The proposed reform (announced Autumn Budget 2024) would bring unused DC pension funds into the estate from April 2027, subject to final legislation.
+- ▸The reform — announced at Autumn Budget 2024 and confirmed after consultation — brings unused DC pension funds into the estate for IHT purposes from 6 April 2027.

-- ▸The change would most affect people with large pension pots and estates already near or above the nil-rate band (£325,000 per person, up to £500,000 with the residence nil-rate band).
+- ▸It will most affect people with large pension pots and estates already near or above the nil-rate band (£325,000 per person, up to £500,000 with the residence nil-rate band).

 - •Estate planning and IHT mitigation are complex.
 This article covers the pension element only.
 For personalised guidance, consult an FCA-regulated financial adviser and an estate planning solicitor.